JakobKSvaneborg/gpaw/doc/tutorialsexercises/opticalresponse/circular_dichroism/rttddft.rst

     When running the script with ``gpaw``-command, one must add ``--`` before the actual arguments to ensure they are correctly passed the script.
 For example: ``$ gpaw -P 4 python td.py -- --gauge=length --kick=x``.

-After repeating the calculation for kicks in x, y, and z directions, we calculate the rotatory strength spectrum from the magnetic moments:
+After repeating the calculation for kicks in x, y, and z directions in length gauge and velocity gauge, respectively, we calculate the rotatory strength spectrum from the magnetic moments:

 .. literalinclude:: lcao/spec.py